‘We’re woefully short’: Virginia to buy $27 million in personal protective equipment

 The governor is also, as he did last week, encouraging people to use cloth face masks if they are out in public.

 "It is comfortable.
-When applying it, you just want to put it over your face, said Northam, as he demonstrated with his own mask, which was made by the Virginia Department of Corrections.
+When applying it, you just want to put it over your face, said Northam, as he demonstrated with his own mask, which was

 “You don’t need a medical-grade mask to do this.
 In fact, you can make your own.
 The internet has many patterns and instructions for how to do so, even if you can’t sew,” said Northam.